BEST GUITAR STOOLS AND CHAIRS

 5) On Stage Guitar Stool (DT8500)

-This is one of the best stools money can buy and it has been designed to suit guitarists as well as keyboard players and DJ's.
+This is yet another one of the top guitar thrones on the market.
+And, it will suit guitarists as well as keyboard players and DJ's.
 With that in mind, the most comfortable and optimum sitting position can easily be achieved with this highly adjustable stool.

-- The stool includes a removeable backrest which can be moved up or down.
+- Includes a removable backrest which can be moved up or down.

 - The backrest includes the same thick padding as the seat